 2 tsp maple syrup or sugar

-Low FODMAP Fruit to serve e.g. pulp of 1 passion fruit, up to 10 medium strawberries, up to 10 raspberries, up to 20 blueberries, 1-2 chopped small kiwi fruit
+Low FODMAP Fruit to serve e.g. pulp of 1 passion fruit, up to 1/3 cup raspberries, 5 strawberries, blueberries or 1-2 chopped small kiwi fruit

 Place the quinoa, milk, LSA and maple syrup or sugar in a bowl and stir until well combined